FluxLemur/citybash/README.md

 1. `make` creates the `citybash` binary - this is the server.
 2. `./citybash 123` starts the server with an admin key of `123` (you can use whatever you like)
 3. `cd clients/ && ./admin_client.sh` This will connect you to a the citybash server (which should running on localhost at port 12345).
 Send admin commands by prepending the admin key `123`.
-4. See `src/game_state.h` for valid admin commands.
+4. See `src/game_state.h` for valid admin commands (or send some random string and the server will respond with the valid commands).

 ## Implementation
 The engine is implemented in C++.
 We attempt to follow the